YFan1997/Baby-sitting-bioinformatics/ChIP-seq&CUTtag&CutRun&DRIP/workflow.md

 ### Commonality and Peak Calling

-All three methods rely on antibodies to enrich specific genomic regions, ultimately generating DNA sequencing data.
+All methods rely on antibodies to enrich specific genomic regions, ultimately generating DNA sequencing data.
 The analysis involves identifying "peaks" where these antibodies have enriched certain genome intervals.
 Peak calling, a concept widely used in ChIP-seq, is also applied here to determine regions of significant enrichment.

 ### Additional Resources